in28minutes/in28minutes.github.io/_posts/2017-12-25-spring-boot-rest-service-with-jpa-top20.md

 Request - Empty Body
 Response with status 200 - Successful

-### Expose POST Method to create a new student
+### Expose the POST method to create a new student

-POST method is simple.
+The POST method is simple.
 All you have to do is to call `studentRepository.save(student)`.
 Note that we are using `@RequestBody` to map the student details from request to bean.
 We are also returning a ResponseEntity with a header containing the URL of the created resource.

 ```
 @PostMapping("/students")